Chatham Manufacturing Company: Chatham Blanketeers

 Chatham Manufacturing organized a semi-professional baseball team called the Chatham Blanketeers.
 They represented North Carolina at The National Semi-Pro Baseball Tournament in Wichita, Kan., in 1937.
 The team won the North Carolina semi-pro championship in Asheboro in 1948 and in 1949 they went to the National Baseball Congress World Series.

 Turmoil

 In the late 1980s, Chatham Manufacturing owned plants in Elkin, Eden, and Charlotte.
 About two-thirds of the company's more than $125 million in sales in 1987 derived from upholstery products, while most of the rest of the company's revenues were from the sale of bedding products, including blankets.
 A majority of the company's stock was still owned by descendants of Alexander Chatham.
 However, in 1988, Northern Feather, Ltd., a Danish textile maker, outbid family members and senior management for control of Chatham Manufacturing and purchased the blanket-maker for more than $92 million.
-This ended the company's more than 110 years of North Carolina ownership.
-Northern Feather went bankrupt within four years, however, and Chatham Manufacturing was sold to CMI Industries of Columbia, S.C., in 1992.
-In 2000 Atlanta-based Interface, Inc., acquired the firm from CMI Industries, and, as Chatham, Inc., it became part of the Interface Fabrics Group, with a focus on upholstery for commercial and residential uses.

 Ownership

-A new version of the brand's classic blanket was launched on Kickstarter by Alex Chatham, of New York, NY, Industrial Designer and the great-great-grandson of the original founder.
+The company has been revived by Alex Chatham, an Industrial Designer and the great-great-grandson of the original founder.
+He is on a mission to position the company as American made luxury by focusing on high quality craftsmanship and excellent materials.